 Venue Information

-County HallAddress: Belvedere Road, London, SE1 7PB
+County HallAddress: Belvedere Road, London, SE1 7PB, United Kingdom

-Nearest Underground or Train Station: Waterloo (Jubilee line, Northern line, Bakerloo line)
+Nearest underground or train station: Waterloo (Jubilee line, Northern line, Bakerloo line)

-Nearest Buses: 76, 77, 211, 381, 507, N381
+Nearest buses: 76, 77, 211, 381, 507, N381

 What's on at the County Hall?